 I worked with Robert to help fight my traffic ticket.
 He was incredibly responsive and helpful, and was able to keep two points off my ticket.
 Thank you again!!

-Domestic Violence does not necessarily involve physical violence, there are many situations that result in charges.
+Domestic Violence does not necessarily involve physical violence.
+There are many situations that can result in charges.
 When a partner or ex-partner feels threatened or endangered by another’s behavior, they may feel inclined to pursue domestic violence charges against them.
 Once law enforcement becomes involved, these charges are taken VERY SERIOUSLY.
-Your lives and your relationships will be thoroughly investigated, examined closely for any “red flags” that could have led to domestic violence.
+Your lives and your relationships will be thoroughly investigated, and examined closely for any “red flags” that could have led to domestic violence.
 Here are some situations that have commonly triggered a victim to pursue charges: